yusuf1126/yusuf1126.github.io/_pages/about.md

 Recent News
 --------
-\[<font color="#dd0000">Openings</font>\]: I am looking for highly self-motivated and self-disciplined M.S.students who are strongly committed to cutting-edge research on ubiquitous collaborative networking.
+\[<font color="#dd0000">Openings</font>\]: I am looking for highly self-motivated and self-disciplined M.S.students who are strongly committed to vehicle-road-network collaborative technology.
 If you are interested, please feel free to drop me an email.

 --------
 \[<font color="#dd0000">Organizational activity</font>\]: Appointed as TPC member for <a href="https://icc2022.ieee-icc.org/" target="_blank">IEEE ICC 2022 (CCF C)</a> in June, 2021